Little High Neighborhood Association

 Carpe Donut

-Carpe DonutCarpe Donut is a locally owned and operated maker of exquisite organic donuts.
-The only ingredients in their donuts are: organic flour, organic eggs, organic apple cider, organic spices, pure organic sugar, and non-aluminated baking powder.
+Carpe DonutCarpe Donut is a locally owned and operated maker of exquisite organic donuts since 2007.
+The only ingredients in our donuts are: organic flour, organic eggs, organic apple cider, organic spices, pure organic sugar, and non-aluminated baking powder.
+We cook all our donuts in 100% pure soybean oil.
+No hydrogenation, no trans-fats, no shortening.
 Continue…

 • Home